 - generate more power.

-- Less vibration during playing shot.
+- Less vibration during playing the shot.

 - The cheapest product with good quality.

-- exceptionally heavy than other one.
+- exceptionally heavy than another one.

 - Its string pattern will reduce the power for control.